vit1251/golden/README.md

 ## Building from source code

 In most cases, there is no need to build from the source.
-The exceptions are when these build produce by node owners to add additional or specific attribute to their Points.
+But you may reading about your platform compile scenario in "docs" directory instructions.
+Common scripst is:

+    # go generate
+    # go build
+    # ./golden --debug

+That's all.

 ## Contributors